 Interview with Sarah Brown of Pai skincare

 Sarah Brown developed a skin condition at the age of 24 which caused her acute discomfort and embarrassment.
-Having tried everything she could find to treat it without success, she set up her own business to develop skin care products, Pai, which now operates from an industrial estate in Acton, employing 63 people, with a turnover of £10 million.
+Having tried everything she could find to treat it without success, she set up her own business to develop skin care products, Pai, which now operates from an industrial estate in Acton, employing 63 people, with a forecast turnover of £10 million.

 Oh, and her skin is now smooth and untroubled for the most part.

 Sarah talked to The Chiswick Calendar about what led her to take control of her health and create a very successful business in the process.

 “I was working for a big Californian wine brand – Ernest & Julio Gallo – first of all here and then I moved to the States with them.

 “I developed chronic urticaria overnight – it’s extremely common but never talked about.
 I thought it was some kind of anaphylactic reaction.
 It causes extreme itching and you can’t not scratch it.
 It spreads like wildfire”.

 The condition persisted, causing big, red, itchy welts on her body and her face at the most inconvenient times.

 “It came up where something was touching my skin, like a bra strap and I could literally write my name on my arm where my skin came up in raised red marks”.

 Her job as marketing manager for a big international brand was stressful.
 Things came to a head when she was in a meeting with about 20 people, flipped her hair back and her boss, in front of all these people, said loudly: